BranchMetrics/web-branch-deep-linking-attribution/docs/2_branch.md

 ### &#39;event&#39;(event, metadata, callback)

 This function allows you to track any event with supporting metadata.
 Use the events you track to create funnels in the Branch dashboard.
-The `metadata` parameter is a formatted JSON object that can contain any data, and has limitless hierarchy.
+The `metadata` parameter is a formatted JSON object that can contain any data and has limitless hierarchy.

 **Formerly `track()` (depreciated).**
 See [CHANGELOG](CHANGELOG.md)